aaronjoseph/DataScienceNotes/Data Drift.md

 	- Assume you train CV model based on mobile with low-resolution (assume 1.2 MP camera)
 	- Overtime, hardware improvements will cause the image quality to improve, which will lead to higher resolution of the image
 	- This causes data drift in the case of the underlying models

+### Reasons for Data Drift

+Data Changes |
+---|
+Trend and Seasonality|
+Distribution of features changes |
+Relative importance of feature changes |

+World Changes |
+---|
+Fashion Change |
+Scope and processes change|
+competitors change|
+Business expands to other geos|

+### Training Serving Skew

+Training serving skew is a case wherein the training data and the production use case data differ drastically.
+This leads to major performance issues.